-Students may not present the ideas or written works of others as their own.

-b.
-Dishonesty in Class Work

-- The work of another may not be submitted to meet the requirements of a course. - A paper may not be submitted to meet the requirements in two different courses without specific permission of both instructors. - A laboratory experiment or the report of an experiment may not be falsified.

-c.
-Dishonesty in Examinations

-• Notes, tests, or other memory aids may not be used during an examination; and students may not collaborate on examinations, unless specifically allowed by the instructor.

-d.
-Unauthorized Collaboration

-• A student may not prepare a report, paper, take-home exam, or other course assignments with the help of others unless specifically authorized by the instructor.

-e.
-Hampering or discrediting the academic work of others including, but not limited to, the following f.
-Falsifying records g.
+- Students may not present the ideas or written works of others as their own. - b.
+Dishonesty in Class Work - The work of another may not be submitted to meet the requirements of a course. - A paper may not be submitted to meet the requirements in two different courses without specific permission of both instructors. - A laboratory experiment or the report of an experiment may not befalsified. - c.
+Dishonesty in Examinations - Notes, tests, or other memory aids may not be used during an examination; and students may not collaborate on examinations, unless specifically allowed by the instructor. - d.
+Unauthorized Collaboration - A student may not prepare a report, paper, take-home exam, or other course assignments with the help of others unless specifically authorized by the instructor. - e.
+Hampering or discrediting the academic work of others including, but not limited to, the following - Misusing, mutilating, hiding, or stealing library materials; - Altering or misusing computer programs or equipment; - Interfering with the rightful computer access of others; - Hiding or altering another student's work. - f.
+Falsifying records - A student may not falsify any college records or forms or falsify signatures for the purpose of enhancing one's position, academic standing, or for financial gain.
+Records and forms include, but are not limited to applications, computer records, and registration forms.

+g.
 Inappropriate or illegal usage of Bay College computers and network